sylikc/jpegview/readme.txt

 - If using ClearType fonts, the button text on the image processing area is now rendered correctly
 - EXIF information is now also found if not placed directly after SOI in JPEG image (e.g. after an APP0 block)
-- File name flickering fixed in image processing area (was happening when file name was long) New features:
+- File name flickering fixed in image processing area (was happening when file name was long)
+- Zoom to 100% now always correctly zooms mouse cursor centered when the cursor is visible New features:
 - Display of EXIF information from digicam JPEG files (F2) - can be made permanantly using the INI file
 - Smoother screen update with less flickering by using back buffering of transparent areas